 The CLRC (2nd floor, E wing, Health Sciences Building) is where several small group sessions are held.
 The CLRC is available for students to practice clinical skills outside of class time when space is available.
-Students will need to request practice time in advance by emailing: clrc_scheduling@usask.ca or through a Super User.
-Access to the CLRC will be dependent on physical distancing restrictions from Public Health.
+Students will need to request practice time in advance by emailing: clrc scheduling@usask.ca or through a Super User.